-In the event that the cow enters the milking parlour and she does not appear clean and dry, use the following methods:
+In the event that the cow enters the milking parlor and she does not appear clean and dry, use the following methods:

-- If the cow has manure on her hooves, use broom to sweep her feet clean, sweep up into scoop. - If there is any dry manure on the coat, use round shedding blades to remove. - If there is any wet manure on the cow, use single shedding blade to remove. - If there is any dry manure on the udder, remove with shedding blade, then coarse brush, - if the manure is close to the teats or doesn't come off easily and completely, use hose as described below. - 1.
-If there is a small spot of manure on the teats, use a separate rag with warm water and hand soap, lather and wash the teats thoroughly, pay attention to the teat openings, rinse away soap with clear water, dry with fresh towel. - 2.
+- If the cow has manure on her hooves, use broom to sweep her feet clean, sweep up into scoop - If there is any dry manure on the coat, use round shedding blades to remove - If there is any wet manure on the cow, use single shedding blade to remove - If there is any dry manure on the udder, remove with shedding blade, then coarse brush, if the manure is close to the teats or doesn't come off easily and completely, use hose as described below

+- 1. If there is a small spot of manure on the teats, use a separate rag with warm water and hand soap, lather and wash the teats thoroughly, pay attention to the teat openings, rinse away soap with clear water, dry with fresh towel - 2.
 If there is wet manure on the udder, attach hose to tap and wash udder with warm water and shampoo.
 Pay special attention to the crevice in the center of the udder. - 3.
-Rinse away shampoo with warm water.
-Dry thoroughly with a fresh towel. - 4.
-Alternatively a disinfectant udder wash can be added to the water.
-Follow the directions on the label.
+Rinse away shampoo with warm water. - 4.
+Dry thoroughly with a fresh towel